UniqueSecure/MePOSAndroidSDK/README.md

 The MePOS connect SDK has been tested with the latest MePOS 2.18 firmware.

 ## Use of the MePOS connect SDK on Android
-## Version

-  The current Android library version is 1.10, details of the latest changes are in the release notes bundled with the Android SDK.

 ### Libraries
 The MePOS connect SDK for Android currently includes one library.